romeokienzler/TensorFlow/README.md

+Added this line for making changes for practice
+Tensor Flow stuff seems really cool!
 # What's new in TensorFlow 2.x

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them: